openhatch/oh-mainline/docs/advanced/deployment.rst

 The script does two things:

-* Push your current git HEAD onto origin/master.
+* Pushes the current local master branch to Heroku.
-* SSHs (once) to the linode, where it runs mysite/scripts/deploy_myself.sh which updates the site.
+* SSHes to the two linodes, where it runs mysite/scripts/deploy_myself.sh which updates the site.

 Recommended way to use the deploy script